 Mehra deservedly honors the runner’s other victories and impeccable talent, allowing us to applaud the prodigy.”

 Desimartini, with almost 5000 ratings by the end of the weekend, stated the following: “Superbly directed, Bhaag Milkha Bhaag is an outstanding film.

 With an incredible performance by Farhan Akhtar.
 Though long, it keeps you hooked throughout.
 Don’t miss this patriotic tribute to Milkha Singh.”

 He won four gold medals in the Asian Games from 1958-1962 in the 200m, 400m, and 4X400m relay.

 Did Milkha Singh ever have an Australian girlfriend, as shown in the movie ‘Bhaag Milkha Bhaag’?

-Because Milkha Singh himself has had a say about what has gone into the storyline and might lead one to believe that the little fling with the Australian girl during the 1956 Olympics did really happen.
+Because Milkha Singh had a say in how the plot was developed, one might conclude that the brief fling with the Australian girl during the 1956 Olympics did take place.